aortem/dartstream/README.md

 Each tier offers escalating levels of support, from community forums to direct access to the development team.
 There is a limit of one active ticket per use for standard and premium support tickets.

 ### Community Support
-- Free support provided by the Aortem Firebase Dart SDK community.
+- Free support provided by the  Firebase Dart SDK community.

 ### Standard Support
 - $15/month.